Fayetteville Policies and Procedures 203.2

 3. Definitions

-1. The term “Applicant” means any individual pursuing employment with the University by submitting appropriate application materials for a specific, vacant position.
+1. The term “Applicant” means any individual desiring employment with the University by submitting appropriate application materials for a specific, vacant position.

 4. Confidentiality

 1. Documentation obtained in connection with a request for Reasonable Accommodation shall be maintained by the Title IX Coordinator in files separate from the individual’s personnel file.
 Such information should be restricted to a need-to-know basis.
-The Title IX Coordinator may share certain information with an employee’s supervisor or other University official(s) as necessary to make appropriate determinations on a Reasonable Accommodation request.
+The Title IX Coordinator may share certain information with the supervisor or person with supervisory authority, manager, or other University official(s) as necessary to make appropriate determinations on a Reasonable Accommodation request.
 Employees receiving such information in connection with the Reasonable Accommodation process must keep the information confidential.

 2. The fact that a Reasonable Accommodation has been requested or approved and information about functional limitation is also confidential.